-- (a) Issuance of Units; Additional Capital Contributions.
-Initially, the Board is authorized to issue Units.
-With the consent of the Members holding 60% of the Units, the Board may, from time to time, cause the Company to raise additional capital.
-In connection with any such capital raising, the Company may issue and sell additional Units, and additional classes of Units in the Company which may be pari passu with, or senior in right to, any class of Units, provided however, that the Company shall first comply with the provisions of Section 7.3 with respect to any newly issued, re-issued, or additional Units as though it were the Selling Party as defined in said Section. - (b) Capital Accounts.
-A Capital Account shall be maintained on the books and records of the Company for each Member (each, a "Capital Account") in accordance with the provisions of Section 5.3(a) and accordingly: - (i) To each Member's Capital Account there generally shall be credited such Member's Capital Contributions, such Member's distributive share of Profits and the amount of any Company liabilities assumed by such Member or that are secured by any Company property distributed to such Member. - (ii) To each Member's Capital Account there generally shall be debited the amount of cash and the Gross Asset Value of any Company property distributed to such Member pursuant to any provision of this Agreement, such Member's distributive share of Losses, and the amount of any liabilities of the Company assumed by such Member or that are secured by any property contributed by such Member to the Company. - (iii) In the event that all or a portion of any interest in the Company is Transferred in accordance with this Agreement, the Transferee shall succeed to the Capital Account of the Transferor to the extent it relates to the Transferred interest. - (iv) If during any Fiscal Year of the Company there is a change in any Member's Units of Membership Interest, allocations of Profits or Losses (or items thereof) for such Fiscal Year shall take into account the varying interests of the Members in the Company in a manner consistent with the requirements of Code Section 706.
+(a) Issuance of Units; Additional Capital Contributions.
+With the consent of the Members holding holding a Majority Interest, the Board may, from time to time, cause the Company to raise additional capital.
+In connection with any such capital raising, the Company may issue and sell additional Units, and additional classes of Units in the Company which may be pari passu with, or senior in right to, any class of Units, provided however, that the Company shall first comply with the provisions of Section 6.3 (b), (c) and (d) with respect to any sale of newly issued, re-issued, or additional Units as though the Company were the Selling Party and the Members were the non-Selling Members as defined in said Section.
+Notwithstanding the foregoing no Member shall be required to make any additional Capital Contributions.

+(b) Capital Accounts.
+A Capital Account shall be maintained on the books and records of the Company for each Member (each, a "Capital Account") in accordance with the provisions of Section 5.3(a) and accordingly:

+(i) To each Member's Capital Account there generally shall be credited such Member's Capital Contributions, such Member's distributive share of Profits and the amount of any Company liabilities assumed by such Member or that are secured by any Company property distributed to such Member. (ii) To each Member's Capital Account there generally shall be debited the amount of cash and the Gross Asset Value of any Company property distributed to such Member pursuant to any provision of this Agreement, such Member's distributive share of Losses, and the amount of any liabilities of the Company assumed by such Member or that are secured by any property contributed by such Member to the Company.

+(iii) In the event that all or a portion of any interest in the Company is Transferred in accordance with this Agreement, the Transferee shall succeed to the Capital Account of the Transferrer to the extent it relates to the Transferred interest.

+(iv) If during any Fiscal Year of the Company there is a change in any Member's Units of Membership Interest, allocations of Profits or Losses (or items thereof) for such Fiscal Year shall take into account the varying interests of the Members in the Company in a manner consistent with the requirements of Code Section 706.